Breaking News | New Year Fire: Death toll rises as many sustain injuries in Ebonyi

-No fewer four more victims of the fire incident which occurred on new year day in Akaeze, Ivo local government area of Ebonyi State have been confirmed dead in the State.
+NO fewer four more victims of the fire incident which occured on new year day in Akaeze, Ivo local government area of Ebonyi State have been confirmed dead in the State.

+There were conflicting figures on Saturday evening on the total number of deaths recorded so far.

 The source, who spoke on the condition of anonymity, said at least six persons have died while the remaining are in critical condition.